MirageNet/Mirage/doc/Articles/Guides/SceneLoading/Manual.md

 ## Loading a scene

-The server should mark the player as <xref:Mirage.INetworkPlayer.SceneIsReady>, and send <xref:Mirage.SceneMessage>.
+The server should mark the player as <xref:Mirage.NetworkPlayer.SceneIsReady>, and send <xref:Mirage.SceneMessage>.

 When the client receives the message they should then load the scene.
 Once the loading has completed they should call <xref:Mirage.ClientObjectManager.PrepareToSpawnSceneObjects> and send <xref:Mirage.SceneReadyMessage> back to the server.